Filtered Sessions

 Workplace Application:

-In this session you will learn how to choose which exam is right for you, and gain insights about how to best prepare to earn your SHRM-CP or SHRM-SCP credential.
+In this session, you will learn how to choose which exam is right for you and gain insights about how to best prepare to earn your SHRM-CP or SHRM-SCP credential.

 Are you motivated and ready to take your career to the next level?
 Show employers that you have the HR expertise and competencies needed to drive organizational success by earning your SHRM-CP or SHRM-SCP credential—the only HR certification anchored in behavioral competencies and backed by SHRM’s 75 years of expertise in the industry.
 This session benefits anyone with an interest in learning what motivates HR professionals to pursue a SHRM credential, planning to apply for a SHRM credential, or already scheduled to sit for the SHRM-CP or SHRM-SCP exam.
 This session covers the practical basics of the SHRM certification exams and provides an opportunity to test-drive your readiness by answering sample questions.